Skip to main content

 Prepare your streaming request

-First, create a new file called inworld_stream_quickstart.py for Python or inworld_stream_quickstart.js for Javascript.
+First, create a new file called inworld_stream_quickstart.py for Python or inworld_stream_quickstart.js for JavaScript.
 Next, set your INWORLD_API_KEY as an environment variable.
 Finally, copy the following code into the file.For this streaming example, we’ll use Linear PCM format (instead of MP3), which we specify in the audio_config.
+We also include a Connection: keep-alive header to reuse the TCP+TLS connection across requests.

 import requests